Orders, Awards,

 Awarded

-to officers who have obtained the trust of their fellow pilots and
+to officers who have earned the trust of their fellow officers and

 |